Gardening Greta Lewanski Gardening Greta Lewanski

 Sod Removal

-This is a labor intensive method but will give you a usable garden space quickly as you don’t have to wait for the grass to die off as you do in some of the above methods.
+This is a labor intensive method but will give you a usable garden space quickly as you don’t have to wait for the grass to die off like you do in the afore mentioned methods.

 You can either rent a sod cutter from the hardware store or manually cut and dig the sod.
-Once sod is removed, you can amend the soil as needed (with compost and fertilizers) and plant directly!
-For the first season of planting, you can double dig, rototill or broadfork (this you can do every year without any soil damage).
+Once sod is removed, amend the soil as needed (with compost and fertilizers) and plant directly.
+For the first season of planting, double dig, rototill or broadfork (this you can do every year without any soil damage) to loosen and airate the soil.

 Then plant away!